rodekruis/DEH-Admin-Manual/README.md

 ### Add/configure/remove users in EspoCRM

 Steps to add and configure a user in EspoCRM for when **SSO** is configured:
-1. Make sure the user is already in [Azure Active Directory](https://portal.azure.com/#view/Microsoft_AAD_UsersAndTenants/UserManagementMenuBlade/~/AllUsers) or [Microsoft Entra Admin Center](https://entra.microsoft.com/#view/Microsoft_AAD_UsersAndTenants/UserManagementMenuBlade/~/AllUsers/menuId/), if not add this user first
+1. Make sure the user is already in [Azure Active Directory](https://portal.azure.com/#view/Microsoft_AAD_UsersAndTenants/UserManagementMenuBlade/~/AllUsers) or [Microsoft Entra Admin Center](https://entra.microsoft.com/#view/Microsoft_AAD_UsersAndTenants/UserManagementMenuBlade/~/AllUsers/menuId/), if not add/invite this user first
-2. Go to EspoCRM and log in (you should have the admin role)
+2. Go to Enterprise Applications in Azure
-3. Administration -> Users -> '+ Create User'
-4. 'User Name': add the email address of the user
+3. Search for DEH EspoCRM and click to enter
+4. Go to 'Users and groups'
-5. Add First Name and Last Name
+5. '+ Add user/group'
-6. 'Email': add the email address of the user
+6. Select the user that should have access to EspoCRM
-8. Type: Regular (this is the default)
-9. Teams: add relevant Teams (for example, Agent Team and/or Cash Team)
-10. Roles: don't assign any roles here since the roles are already inherited from the earlier selected Teams
-11. 'Is Active': make sure this is checked
-13. Leave the following fields empty: 'Default Team', 'Working Time Calendar, 'Layout Set', Password
+7. Select the base role of that user in EspoCRM (Agent or Supervisor)
+8. When this new users logs in to the EspoCRM part of DEH for the first time, a user will be automatically created in EspoCRM with Agent or Supervisor teams permissions.
+If you want to give other permissions to this user (e.g. add the Team 'First Aid' to this user), you should go EspoCRM -> Administration -> Users -> Teams: add relevant Teams
-14. You can add other information as well (e.g. Title, phone nr, gender, avatar), but these are not mandatory
+9. You can add other information as well (e.g. Name, Title, phone nr, gender, avatar), but these are usually not mandatory
-15. Click the 'Save' button.
+10. Click the 'Save' button.

 Steps to add and configure a user in EspoCRM for when SSO is **not** configured:
 1. Go to EspoCRM and log in (you should have the admin role)